suja27/Data-Analysis-portfolio/README.md

 In this section, I list data analytics projects, briefly describing the technology stack used to solve each case.
 These projects showcase my skills in working with real-world datasets using tools such  SQL, Power BI, Excel, and Tableau.

 ## Sales and profit Analysis Dashboard
+  **Code:**
+ **Description:** This project showcases a dynamic sales and profit dashboard built using Microsoft Excel.
+It involves data cleaning, analysis, and visualization to uncover key business insights.
+The dashboard helps track performance over time, identify top-selling products, monitor profit trends, and support informed decision-making.

    ### Sql
   I have  practiced many sql problems from leet code  Such as easy, medium , hard level of complexity.These exercises helped strengthen my understanding of SQL concepts such as JOIN, GROUP BY, subqueries, window functions, and complex filtering, which are essential for solving real-world data problems.